aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/manage-media-files/picture-frame/_index.md

 5. Specify the image's relative width and height in the picture frame.
 6. Write the modified presentation as a PPTX file.

-This Java code shows you how to create a picture frame with relative scale:
+This PHP code shows you how to create a picture frame with relative scale:

 ```php
   // Instantiate Presentation class that represents the PPTX